syogesh999/Mind-Music/README.md

 ├── README.md
 ├── styles.css
 └── WaveformVisualizer.js
-                # Any static assets
+                # Static assets and source files
 ```

 ---

 ## 📜 License

 This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this software, provided that you include the original copyright and license notice.
+You are free to use, modify, and distribute this software, provided you retain the original copyright.

 ```
 MIT License